 The old-school method of picking a random contact from the yellow pages is passé.
 It’s simply not an effective way to get sales, and the lack of suitable prospects will deflate your sales team’s motivation.

-An easy way to distribute leads is through effective sales CRM software with progressive dialing and queue-based routing.
-You can send all sales reps the next-best lead through a queued routing system and a headset, enabling them to create momentum, by getting the next best lead as a pop-up as soon as the current call is finished.
+An easy way to distribute leads is through effective sales engagement software.
+You can send all sales reps the next-best lead through a queue-based lead routing system, enabling them to create momentum, by getting the next best lead as a pop-up as soon as the current call is finished.

 This ensures that reps aren’t cherry-picking leads that have little chance for success, and also speeds up the dialing process, all of which subsequently boosts your team’s cold calling motivation.